dqmis/dl2/blog/blogpost.md

 We will incorporate logical reasoning datasets including ProofWriter (arXiv:2012.13048), PrOntoQA (arXiv:2210.01240), FOLIO (Han, 2022), AR-LSAT (arXiv:2209.00840), and LogicalDeduction from BigBench (arXiv:2206.04615), supplemented by multi-modal data from the SET (Webb, 2023).
 Additionally, we aim to enhance our models' reasoning capabilities with a differentiable solver, such as Diff-SAT.

 # Multi-modal Logic Reasoning
 In a multi-modal setting, not only textual data is given to the LLM, but also other structures of data, such as images, can be utilized as input.
-The LLM needs to extract the important information from the reason to be able to reason about it.
+The LLM needs to extract the important information from the input data to be able to reason about it.

 ## Datasets Multi-modal
 The multi-modal logic reasoning experiments were conducted by building synthetic datasets for Sudoku and Graph Coloring problems.
-Four different datasets were created based on graphs, sudoku's and the SET card games.
+Different datasets were created based on graphs, sudoku's and the SET card games.
+A textual prompt is also given to specify the task and the desired output format.

 | Dataset name | Model's task | Example input image |
 | :-----------------------------: | :------------------------------: | :------------------------------: |